Thursday, January 28, 2016

 446. Glass Houses (1980) - Billy Joel

 Speaking of horror themed gangsta rap, Billy Joe's seventh full-length Glass Houses continued his excellent streak of albums which began with 1977's The Stranger.
 More new wave themed musically, Houses acts as Joel's answer to Elvis Costello and some of the punk rock of the day that was getting much attention critically.
-Joel's version of being hard though still produced lush ballads like "C'était Toi (You Were the One)" and "Through the Long Night", but it also wielded the hits "You May Be Right", "It's Still Rock and Roll To Me", and probably the best "All for Leyna".
-More than one listen to Houses front to back and it already sounds like a greatest hits album and I'd call it Joel's finest work.
+Joel's version of being hard still produced lush ballads like "C'était Toi (You Were the One)" and "Through the Long Night", but it also wielded the hits "You May Be Right", "It's Still Rock and Roll To Me", and probably the best "All for Leyna".
+More than one listen to Houses front to back and it already sounds like a greatest hits album, and I would call it Joel's finest work.

 445. How Will the Wolf Survive?
 (1984) - Los Lobos